sjavi4/PlayerDoll/README.md

 <i>Features provided by this plugin are not GUARANTEE to be fully working, it is not encouraged to treat this plugin as a pay feature to other players.</i>

-### Cautions

-If you are running a Folia type server, please **Avoid** Doll entering regions containing Handheld/Hanging Maps of specific Region.
-Server will very likely to crash due the map is tracking the Doll.

-Temoprary Solution: Goto `paper-world-defaults.yml` and change the value of `item-frame-cursor-update-interval` to 0

-For BungeeCord connections, check [here](https://modrinth.com/plugin/playerdoll/version/lbTw2Mzy)

-For Velocity connections, a basic test was done and no specific support is needed.
-Doll can join directly without any setup

-For Proxy-Protocol connections, is not supported, and not being able to support in short time

-Things like database, multiverse might went wrong (not tested or coded to handle)

-Welcome to report any issues (performance, bugs, suggestions, feedback, compatibility tests)

-Doll now will connect to server by Emulating a client.
-- This Should provide a better support in the future.

-## Known Issues
-The issues stated here are not likely to be fixed due to complicated behaviour

-<h6>It is welcome to contribute for this plugin</h6>

-- Doll cannot update certain vehicles while mounting
-- Doll cannot be push by piston with Slime block correctly
-- Doll causes Crash in Folia servers when Map is tracking Regions containing Doll (Temporary Solution above)

 ## How to use